-Recognize the unique needs of individual management areas;
+- Recognize the unique needs of individual management areas;

-Account for regional needs;
+- Account for regional needs;

-Better inform and guide management and operational decisions and
+- Better inform and guide management and operational decisions and

-Help improve communication among all interested individuals and organizations.
+- Help improve communication among all interested individuals and organizations.

 - This webinar is an introduction to the draft plans that explains how they are organized and what you can expect to find.

 - The initial public review period closed March 8, 2013, and brought in more than 400 valuable comments and suggestions.
-After considering that input and making some revisions, the DNR is now giving the public and stakeholders the opportunity to review the proposed final drafts (links below).
-Public review will be open and comments accepted through Dec.
+After considering that input and making some revisions, the DNR gave the public and stakeholders the opportunity to review the proposed final drafts.
+Public review was open and comments were accepted through Dec.
 9, 2013.
-Final plans will be subject to approval of DNR Director Keith Creagh and, once finalized, will be posted to this website.
-Thank you for taking the time to share your opinions and ideas about Michigan’s forests.
+The plans were approved by DNR Director Keith Creagh on Dec.
+12, 2013, and are now posted to this website.
+Thank you for taking the time to share your opinions and ideas about Michigan’s state forest system.

 - Implementation of the Regional State Forest Management Plans will begin after approval by the Director.
 Implementation will continue over the planned, 10-year life of these versions of the plan.

 - Still have questions?
 Contact us.
-If you have questions regarding specific plans prior to the meetings, you may contact DNR Forest Resources Division (FRD) inventory planning specialists and/or Wildlife Division (WLD) ecologists by email at firstname.lastname@example.org or by calling one of the following region-specific staff members:
+If you have questions regarding specific plans, you may contact DNR Forest Resources Division (FRD) inventory planning specialists and/or Wildlife Division (WLD) ecologists by email at firstname.lastname@example.org or by calling one of the following region-specific staff members:

 Northern Lower Peninsula

-Tom Haxby (FRD planning specialist), 231-775-9727
+- Tom Haxby (FRD planning specialist), 231-775-9727

-Keith Kintigh (WLD ecologist), 989-732-3541
+- Keith Kintigh (WLD ecologist), 989-732-3541

 Eastern Upper Peninsula

-Kristen Matson (FRD planning specialist), 906-293-5131
+- Kristen Matson (FRD planning specialist), 906-293-5131

 - Sherry MacKinnon (WLD ecologist), 906-293-5131

 Western Upper Peninsula

-John Hamel (FRD planning specialist), 906-228-6561
+- John Hamel (FRD planning specialist), 906-228-6561